MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 If the shared flow still has an active owner, the flow will continue to run.

 >[!NOTE]
 >If the flow uses any active or embedded connections that belong to the user who has left the organization, those specific actions might fail.
-To fix this, follow the steps in [Update connections](#update-connections), earlier in this article, to change the connection for<!--Edit okay?--> any trigger or action.
+To fix this, follow the steps in [Manage a connection](#manage-a-connection), earlier in this article to update the credentials.
 <!--markdownlint-enable MD036-->